 Let's say your marketing team sent a promotional email campaign with the incorrect promo code (which your business can no longer honor).
 What started in the marketing department with a single customer communication can have a knock-on effect on your customer care team, who are fielding an influx of customer complaints about the offer.
 Customer 'feel' effort, in the form of 'confusion,' 'frustration' and 'uncertainty' and potential existing customer churn then ensue.

-Our customer success team approaches these kinds of customer complaint scenarios all the time, using Tethr to evaluate customer effect (‘feel’ effort of ‘confusion’ and ‘frustration’ with potential ‘churn’) and remedy its cause (incorrect email promo).
-Tethr’s causal analysis allows you to identify impacts and do customer experience damage control within hours, not days, getting clear on the steps needed to change the behavior.
-In this case, what was required was to define appropriate measures to handle customer call volume and modify the call center agent’s communications with the customer.
+Our customer success team approaches these kinds of customer complaint scenarios all the time, using Tethr to evaluate customer effect ('feel' effort of 'confusion' and 'frustration' with potential 'churn') and remedy its cause (incorrect email promo).
+Tethr's causal analysis allows you to identify impacts and improve customer experience damage control within hours, not days, getting clear on the steps needed to change the behavior.
+In this case, what was required was to define appropriate measures to handle customer call volume and modify the call center agent's communications with the customer.

 In the past, there was no visibility into a customer interaction's transcript.
 And especially at the individual utterance level, there was no way to see both behaviors and their impacts.
 But with conversation intelligence tools like Tethr, you now have insights you can act on.

 First, understand the behaviors that make the most meaningful impact on your customer experience (insight).
-Secondarily, infuse these into contact center coaching models, as one example, making them practical tools to move the needle to improve the experience (actionable insight).
-And when we say “move the needle,” we literally mean visually watching the needle move on each focal point in Tethr because your business has visibility into 100% of customer interactions.
+Secondarily, infuse these into contact center coaching models, as one example, making them practical tools to move the needle to improve the customer experience (actionable insight).
+And when we say "move the needle," we literally mean visually watching the needle move on each focal point in Tethr because your business has visibility into 100% of customer interactions.

-Tethr’s pre-baked Effort and Call driver dashboards detail particular focal points and KPIs that are important to the customer experience, including things like customer retention, sales effectiveness, upselling, rebutting objections and save effectiveness.
-So, let’s break it down to understand how we get from a raw voice of customer interaction, whether that’s a call or chat, to an actionable insight with our customers.
+Tethr's pre-baked Effort and Call driver dashboards detail particular focal points and KPIs that are important to improve the customer experience, including things like customer retention, sales effectiveness, upselling, rebutting objections and save effectiveness.
+So, let's break it down to understand how we get from a raw voice of customer interaction, whether that's a call or chat, to an actionable insight with our customers.
 Our customer success team has this process down pat.

 The questions you should be asking yourself.